 For example, the San Andreas Fault in California is an infamous example of a fault line with a long history of seismic activity.
 The interaction between the Pacific and North American Plate along this fault has led to numerous earthquakes.

-The type of soil and rock beneath the surface also plays a significant role in earthquake risk.
+The type of soil and rock beneath the surface also significantly influences earthquake risk.
 Soft, loose soils amplify ground shaking, leading to more significant structural damage.
 Conversely, hard, dense soils can mitigate the effects of an earthquake.

 Types of earthquake insurance policies

 Living in an earthquake-prone area requires a proactive approach to safeguarding your home and assets.
-Earthquake insurance is crucial to this strategy, and homeowners have several options.
-Understanding the different types of earthquake insurance policies, their nuances, and the factors that influence premiums and coverage is essential to make an informed decision.
+There are different types of earthquake insurance policies available:

 Standalone earthquake policies: Comprehensive coverage